1. About this privacy notice

 - Your COVID -19 vaccination status – whether you have received a vaccination, the type of vaccination and when this occurred.

-If your flu vaccination status is not in our records, we will ask you whether you have a flu vaccination booked and the date of your appointment.
+If your flu vaccination status is not in our records, we may ask you whether you have a flu vaccination booked and the date of your appointment.

 4.3 To determine whether you are a health and social care worker or an unpaid carer

 If you identify as either a health or social care worker, this information will be stored in your ‘customer’ record.
-This information will be used by the vaccination centre check in staff so that they can ask you for your workplace identification.
+This information may be used by the vaccination centre check-in staff so that they can ask you, where appropriate, for your workplace identification.